 It's important to take a step back and regularly examine your efforts.
 If something isn't working, you need to PIVOT!!
 (Ha!
 Somebody stop me!)

-It helps to have a set of clear and attainable goals established (here is a free workbook about goal setting), so you'll know exactly when you're veering off course.
+It helps to have a set of clear and attainable goals established, so you'll know exactly when you're veering off course.
 Once you've established those goals, set to work making corrections!